 - Select “Set Featured Image”

 - Upload your image

 - Set an “Alt Tag” – this text explains your image to non-sighted visitors.
-More on Alt Tags.
+Its purpose is to describe the appearance and function of an image on a page.
 Select “Set featured image”

 - Publish your post